waku-org/specs/standards/core/rln-contract.md

 However, this association does not compromise the privacy of the relayed messages, as the protocol does not require the sender to disclose their specific membership to RLN Relay nodes.

-To generate an RLN proof, a message sender must obtain a Merkle proof confirming that their membership belongs to the RLN tree.
+To generate an RLN proof, a message sender must obtain a proof that their membership belongs to the membership set.
 This proof can be requested directly from the contract.
 Requesting the proof through a third-party RPC provider could compromise the sender's privacy, as the provider might link the requester's Ethereum address, their RLN membership, and the corresponding API key.